Delivery as a service Joyride

 Takeaway 3: Safe and efficient delivery starts at the power source

-An increase in earning potential might attract more drivers, but even with a fair wage delivery service workers face a litany of problems; inclement weather; vehicle theft, navigation issues; stingy customers; order downtime; road safety; and most hazardous, e-bike related battery fires.
+An increase in earning potential might attract more drivers, but even with a fair wage delivery service workers face a litany of problems; inclement weather; vehicle theft, navigation issues; stingy customers; order downtime; road safety; and most hazardous, e-bike related battery fires

 A few years ago, the keen observer would have noticed that most delivery workers in New York were pedaling (or pretending to pedal) the same type of e-bike.
 The vehicle itself may be fit for the job, but take a cheap battery that isn’t certified, drain it to zero over a non-stop delivery shift, charge it unsupervised overnight, then repeat, and you’ve got a recipe for disaster.

 As one of Joyride’s resident micromobility hardware experts, Andrew had much to add on the topic of battery health.
 “You’re limited to what these manufacturers have already sourced for the batteries,” he said.
-“Some companies offer multiple types of batteries ranging from ‘Chinese-sell’ to reputable brand-name batteries like LG, Panasonic, and Samsung
+“Some companies offer multiple types of batteries ranging from ‘Chinese-sell’ to reputable brand-name batteries like LG, Panasonic, and Samsung… but you’re still working with lithium-ion.”

 According to Ksenia, this translates to a big opportunity in battery manufacturing.